bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Another way to validate user input is to specify the required length for data.

-Let\'s say you want the usernames to be at least three characters long and a maximum of 12 characters, or maybe you want to ensure more secure passwords by requiring a minimum password length of five characters.
+Let&apos;s say you want the usernames to be at least three characters long and a maximum of 12 characters, or maybe you want to ensure more secure passwords by requiring a minimum password length of five characters.